 Enforcement of the Fair Housing Act

-The Arizona Attorney General’s Office is responsible for enforcing the Fair Housing Act and identifying housing discrimination.
+The Arizona Attorney General’s Office is responsible for enforcing the act and identifying housing discrimination.
 The same office is also tasked with the responsibility of conducting civil education in regards to fair housing and the requirements of civil rights laws.
-In many cases, housing discrimination is accidental due to landlords simply not being aware of the laws.
+In many cases, illegal discrimination is accidental due to landlords simply not being aware of the laws.

 Penalties for Fair Housing Act Violation

 Like landlord-tenant laws in general, there are penalties for violating the act, some of which are severe.
-When it comes to fair housing, the penalties can be as follows:
+When it comes to housing services, the penalties can be as follows:

 Exemptions from Fair Housing Laws